 The Mighty Hazel and BRC

-Having said all that, for inspiration and to help convince, here is an excerpt of the above mentioned book written by chief scientist and CEO, Philip Rutter, further condensed by me.
+Having said all that, for inspiration and to help convince, here is an excerpt from the above-mentioned book written by chief scientist and CEO, Philip Rutter, further condensed by me.
 Beginning with some ominous thoughts, the following list is probably the best outlining of information as to why one would find this crop appealing to grow.
+As this list makes apparent, “it is not just a single food item that is being developed but a whole cluster of related products and industries that can bolster the economic health of producers and rural communities”.
 The excerpt is Chapter 13: Climate Change, Resilience, and Neohybrid Hazels.
 Once again, thank you authors at Badgersett for sharing your tremendous store of information.

 “In the face of despair, I say: Adapt.
 Why not?
 Humans have a bone-deep primal need to be useful to our families, our villages.
 Doing nothing of value kills us, fast or slow.
 I contend that working to find a way forward is useful.
 And will be satisfying.
 Do hazels, and/or their hybrids, have characteristics that might help them to survive in potentially semi-chaotic weather and climate?
 In fact, they do, and not entirely by accident.
 Although I originally conceived my quest for a new food crop as an answer to agricultural problems such as erosion, water degradation, and loss of biodiversity, I looked for species that were tough under multiple threats, too.
 It turns out some of the characteristics that hazels evolved were to cope with disturbed climates.”